locallyoptimistic/LocallyOptimistic/content/post/the-blacker-the-box.md

  - Statistics
 ---

 There has been a [lot of discussion](https://towardsdatascience.com/machine-learning-how-black-is-this-black-box-f11e4031fdf) in the data science community about the use of black-box models, and there is lots of really [fascinating ongoing](https://arxiv.org/abs/1710.09511) [research](https://storage.googleapis.com/epg-blog-data/epg_2.pdf) into methods, algorithms, [and tools](https://github.com/numeristical/introspective) to help data scientists better introspect their models.
-While those discussions and that research are important, in this post I will discuss the macro-framework I use for evaluating how black the box can be for a prediction product.
+While those discussions and that research are important, in this post I discuss the macro-framework I use for evaluating how black the box can be for a prediction product.

 <!--more-->

-In this post I will not be getting into the weeds of complexity penalization algorithms or even how to weigh the [tech debt](https://ai.google/research/pubs/pub43146) associated with additional complexity.
+In this post I do not get into the weeds of complexity penalization algorithms or even how to weigh the [tech debt](https://ai.google/research/pubs/pub43146) associated with additional complexity.
 Instead, I want to take a step back and discuss how I think about "prediction" problems at a more macro level, and how I value accuracy and complexity for different types of problems.

 The thesis of this post is:

 **The faster the feedback on prediction accuracy, the blacker the box can be.
 The slower the feedback, the more your models should be explicit and formal.**

-In this post I will talk through some examples of fast feedback problems and what makes them more amenable to black-box prediction algorithms (provided you have the proper infrastructure) as well as slower feedback problems and how one might approach predictions in those situations.
+In this post I talk through some examples of fast feedback problems and what makes them more amenable to black-box prediction algorithms (provided you have the proper infrastructure) as well as slower feedback problems and how one might approach predictions in those situations.

 ## Fast Feedback